-- Individual therapeutic plans will be evaluated by each teacher and Assistant Head teachers. - The Boxall assessment may be used as a form of measuring progress for pupils with difficult ordangerous behaviour - Pastoral care notes, plans and evaluations will help measure progress of the therapeutic approach - The school's therapeutic lead will report to governors the impact of the approach.
+- Individual plans and risk assessments will be evaluated by each teacher and Assistant Head teachers. - The Boxall assessment may be used as a form of measuring progress for pupils with difficult ordangerous behaviour - Pastoral care notes, plans and evaluations will help measure progress of the behaviour displayed - The school's Inclusion Lead will report to governors the impact of the approach.